alexisdiaz008/screen-wake-on-wake-word-skill/README.md

 Wakes the screen on wake word

 ## About
-A skill that listens to the mycroft messagebus for wake-word activation and wake the current screen
+A mycroft skill that listens to the mycroft messagebus for wake-word activation and wakes the current screen

 ## Examples